Thanksgiving in North America came from European and Native American traditions as a time for people to rejoice after a hard day’s work.

-The World Wide Web is a way we that can share our thoughts and images with others, no matter where they may be on this planet.
-Over the years I’ve made great friends I’d never have known except for the Internet and it’s why I want to take this day to give thanks.
+The World Wide Web is a way that we can share our thoughts and images with others, no matter where they may be on this planet.
+Over the years I’ve made great friends I’d never have known except for the Internet and it’s why I want to take this day to give thanks, starting with…

 Thanks to my parents, who live on in my memory, for encouraging my photography by giving me a Kodak Brownie when I was eight years old and later my first 35mm camera when I was in high school.
 Through the years they told me I could accomplish whatever I wanted in life.
 Who I am today is only possible because of that encouragement.

 A big thank you goes out to Tim Fiedler for his hard work in shaping this blog and my other websites and blogs.
 He’s a talented computer/software/web genius, an inventive photographer, and just plain good guy.
-The world needs more Tims.